 The results from our 2023 opinion poll show how liberals and nationalists within as well as between countries have moved closer in their views on Ukraine.
 For example, in their strong support for supporting Ukraine in regaining all of its territory, voters of Emmanuel Macron's liberal La République en Marche (LREM) party are united with those of Poland's nationalist Law and Justice party (PiS).
 Those of LREM (the most hawkish of the French parties) prefer this option to that of stopping the war as soon as possible by a proportion of 61 to 25 per cent; and those of PiS (which is united with all the other major Polish parties on this point) by 62 to 18 per cent.
-People who voted for Germany's Green party (the most hawkish of 48 to 23 per cent.
+People who voted for Germany's Green party (the most hawkish of Germany's main parties) hold a similar preference, with the corresponding proportion of 48 to 23 per cent.